 The service that translates URLs to IP addresses.

-Press the mouse button very quickly.
+Press the mouse button very quickly two times.

 Click your mouse button and hold as you move the mouse pointer to a new location.